 Master of Science (MS) in Computer Science

 The Master of Science program is designed for students who have received their undergraduate degrees in Computer Science (or closely related fields), and wish to develop greater depth and/or breadth in computer science.
-The MS degree prepares students for more challenging--and often more highly-compensated--work in their professional careers.
+The MS degree prepares students for more challenging–and often more highly-compensated–work in their professional careers.
 UIC Computer Science MS alumni have traditionally been well-positioned for interesting and rewarding careers.

 MS degree could be completed with a Coursework, Project or Thesis Option.
 Full-time, well-prepared, highly motivated students may complete the program in as few as three semesters; most students complete the program in four to six semesters of residence.

-Detailed MS degree requirements are published in the CS Graduate Program manual.
+Detailed MS degree requirements are published below:

 Doctor of Philosophy (PhD) in Computer Science

 The Doctor of Philosophy program is designed for students who have received their MS degrees in Computer Science (or closely related fields), and who wish to develop greater depth and breadth in computer science, with particular emphasis on the development of expertise in Computer Science research.
-The PhD degree prepares students for the most challenging--and often most highly-compensated--work in the field of Computer Science.
+The PhD degree prepares students for the most challenging–and often most highly-compensated–work in the field of Computer Science.
 Typically, PhD graduates are employed in commercial or industrial research, or themselves become faculty members in Computer Science departments throughout the world.

 Exceptional applicants who have completed a Bachelor of Science degree in Computer Science, or a related field, and wish to pursue a PhD will be considered for a “Direct PhD Admission”.
 Such students will pursue the PhD degree without the requirement or option of first completing a Master degree.

-Detailed PhD degree requirements are published in the CS Graduate Program manual
+Detailed PhD degree requirements are published below:

-CS Graduate Program Requirements Manuals
+Previous CS Graduate Program Requirements Manuals

 - Fall 2017 Graduate Program Requirements Manual (pdf)